carpentries-incubator/geospatial-python/episodes/05-access-data.md

 wvp-jp2: Water vapour (WVP)
 ```

-Among the others, assets include multiple raster data files (one per optical band, as acquired by the multi-spectral
+Among the other data files, assets include multiple raster data files (one per optical band, as acquired by the multi-spectral
 instrument), a thumbnail, a true-color image ("visual"), instrument metadata and scene-classification information
 ("SCL").
 Let's get the URL links to the actual asset: